GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. Create a push subscription through the [command line](https://cloud.google.com/pubsub/docs/admin#create_a_push_subscription) or by clicking on the three-dots icon for your photo album topic and clicking on `New subscription`.
 Change the `Delivery Type` to `Push into an endpoint url`.
-    This is the url that receives your Cloud Pub/Sub messages.
+    This is the url that receives your Pub/Sub messages.
 For an endpoint url, use the following, replacing `[YOUR_PROJECT_ID]` with the ID of your project:

         https://[YOUR_PROJECT_ID].appspot.com/_ah/push-handlers/receive_message

-1. Configure Cloud Pub/Sub notifications for your Cloud Storage photo bucket by using the command line to run:
+1. Configure Pub/Sub notifications for your Cloud Storage photo bucket:

         gsutil notification create -f json gs://[YOUR_PHOTO_BUCKET_NAME]

-    Replacing `[YOUR_PHOTO_BUCKET_NAME]` with the name of the photo bucket you created earlier.
+    Replace `[YOUR_PHOTO_BUCKET_NAME]` with the name of the photo bucket you created earlier.

 ## Basic application layout